Low Back Pain: Q & A

 Lifestyle is the most important factor in preventing low back pain.
 Nutrition, exercise, and strengthening exercises can keep your back healthy and prevent injury.
 Those who engage in regular stretching, resistance exercise, and balance exercises benefit from the strength and flexibility that can help them avoid low back pain.
 A physical therapist can help you to learn back and core strengthening exercises that will provide the support for your spine needed to stay healthy and active.

 How is low back pain treated?

 The first step to proper treatment is diagnosis.
 You will need to visit your doctor to discuss what types of tests can be performed to determine the source of your pain.
 If you have been injured, you may require medication or surgery before you can begin training your muscles to support your spine.
 Once you have been cleared for activity, a physical therapist can guide you through exercises that will help you improve mobility and alleviate pain as you get stronger.
 Physical therapy provides specific exercises that target the muscles and tissues that may have weakened from poor posture, injury, or poor movement.
 Over time, you can correct the postural and motion-related errors that have led to the pain and allow you to perform activities without pain.

 What kind of outcome can I expect from treatment?

 Depending on the source of your pain, your motivation can allow you to recover quickly or slowly.
 Most patients can recover from low back pain that is related to muscular tension within six weeks of starting a well-designed program of physical therapy.

-If you are experiencing low back pain, let Move Better help you to get better and return to your favorite activities!
+If you are experiencing low back pain, let Move Better help you to get better and return to your favorite activities with our Back Pain Physical Therapy!
 Call us today at (434) 817-0980 to get started.